-- Their products are many times the same products you will find in other stores.
+- Dollar store products are many times the same products you will find in other stores.

-- Many items were surplus/over-stock items from a company.
+- Many items were surplus or overstock items from a company.
 That company might even sell their items at a loss to the dollar store, but it's cheaper than paying taxes, paying for warehousing to hold the items, and frees up their warehouse space for items that will make them profit.

-- Many times their surplus items they buy are surplus because it was last season's color, or an old style of something.
+- Many times, the surplus items they buy are surplus because it was last season's color or an old style.

 - Dollar stores will often buy and sell anything that's cheap.
 They will buy entire containers of goods at auction from China, without knowing what's in them, and will sell whatever ends up in that container.
 Surprise!